 Answer: Imagine that you are the user of EMISI.
 You will be able to calculate, reduce and sequester your travel emissions so that you can learn about your role in climate change as well as take direct actions.
 EMISI will help you reduce your travel emissions based on three principles, namely Avoid (“are you sure each trip is necessary? how about online meetings?”), Shift (“public transport will help reduce your emissions significantly”), and Improve (“sharing your ride with other people will help you reduce your emissions significantly”) among others.
 Moreover, EMISI will provide you with information on the number and types of trees that you need to plant in order to sequester your emissions effectively.
 You can either plant the trees on your own or provide funding to planting partners that will gladly plant the trees for you.

-In terms of progress report, you will receive information outlined under Section B Question #3 through email and the monitor feature of the application every six months.
+In terms of the progress reports, you will receive information outlined under Section B Question #3 through email and the monitor feature of the application every six months.
 You will also receive additional information such as the total emissions from your travel activities, the growth and health status of the trees that you have planted, and the total emissions that your trees have sequestered.
 This will allow you to monitor your own emission reduction and sequestration progress, as well as receive transparent information regarding our planting activities directly from us.

 Question #2: What are carbon trip opportunities?